TomFrederik/fact-ai/README.md

 	raw outputs, checkpoints and logs of the scripts that run a grid search

 `/training_logs`
-	raw_outputs, checkpoints and logs of the scripts than run individual training runs, e.g. when training with optimal hyperparameters.
+	raw_outputs, checkpoints and logs of the scripts than run individual training runs

+`/final logs`
+	raw_outputs, checkpoints and logs of the runs that were used in to produce the final results

 `./`
 	The root folder contains the code necessary to prepare the data, run all experiments and analyse the results.
 For a guided tour we recommend checking out `results.ipynb`.

+## Installing the environment
+Execute the following commands to install the required packages and activate the environment
+`conda env create -f environment.yml`
+`conda activate fact-ai`

 ## Creating the dataset
 Simply run `prepare_data.sh` in the project root directory to download